-- [Breaking change] Switched the interpretation of horizons to rolling horizons. - [Breaking change] Deprecated the use of ISO 8601 repeating time intervals to denote rolling horizons. - Introduced the "prior" field for postMeterData, postPrognosis, postPriceData and postWeatherData endpoints. - Changed the Introduction section: - Rewrote the subsection on prognoses to explain the horizon and prior fields. - Changed the Simulation section: - Rewrote relevant examples using horizon and prior fields.
+- [Breaking change] Switched the interpretation of horizons to rolling horizons. - [Breaking change] Deprecated the use of ISO 8601 repeating time intervals to denote rolling horizons. - [Breaking change] Deprecated the automatic inference of horizons for postMeterData, postPrognosis, post-PriceData and postWeatherData endpoints for API version below v2.0. - Introduced the "prior" field for postMeterData, postPrognosis, postPriceData and postWeatherData endpoints. - Changed the Introduction section: - Rewrote the subsection on prognoses to explain the horizon and prior fields. - Changed the Simulation section: - Rewrote relevant examples using horizon and prior fields.